Art

 A group of Year 4, 5 and 6 GD children are invited to attend the Art after school club.
 They are given the opportunity to further develop art skills through different mediums and challenged to apply taught skills in greater contexts.

-Fortnightly, a group of sixth form students hold workshops and activities as part of the Big Picture art enrichment scheme.
+Fortnightly, a group of sixth form students hold workshops and activities as part of the Art Perse enrichment scheme.
 Children chosen are enriched with high quality activities that also challenges them, develops new interests beyond academic work and promotes interpersonal skills.

-Furthermore, children are encouraged to bring their sketchbooks on trips and use these opportunities to sketch different objects outside of the classroom.
+Furthermore, children are encouraged to bring their sketchbooks on trips and use these opportunities to sketch different objects outside of the classroom utilising the rich variety of galleries and museums in Cambridge.
 This also builds on outdoor learning activities and inspires children to be more inquisitive and build curiosity.

 Art Progression